 Meteorologists study the causes of particular weather conditions using information obtained from the land, sea and upper atmosphere.

 They use computerised and mathematical models to make short and long-range forecasts concerning weather and climate patterns.
-Organisations that use meteorological forecasts include:
+A variety of organisations use meteorological forecasts including:

 transport services, particularly air and sea travel;

 the shipping and sea fishing industries and sailing organisations;

 the armed forces;